 \subsubsection{Fine-grained parallelism on CPU and GPU}

-Efficient parallel implementation of the algorithm (or its local workload of each MPI process) on shared-memory CPU and GPU architectures must take into consideration the irregular data structures in each phase of rank-structured matrix algorithm.
-For example, the matrix-vector multiplication of a $\mathcal{H}$ matrix involves an $\bigo{n/2^l}$ number of fine-grained GEMV operations of non-uniform sizes at each tree level $l$.
-As another example, the factorization of a HODLR matrix involves an $\bigo{n/2^l}$ number of fine-grained LU decompositions of variable-size diagonal blocks at each level $l$.
-Common impelementation strategies are to flatten and marshal the tree metadata so that pertinent operations can be batched on GPUs or CPUs, and possible CPU-GPU data transfer can be minimized.
-This is particuarly true for shared-basis algorithms such as $HSS$ and $\mathcal{H}^2$ where even at higher level of the tree operations only involve small-sized blocks.
-These strategies have been leveraged in GPU implementation of BLR factorization\cite{Claus25,keyes20_haha}, HODLR factorization \cite{chen2022solving}, $\mathcal{H}^2$ multiplication \cite{boukaram19_gpu,keyes20_haha,zampini2022h2opus,yesypenko2025simplified}, sketching-based $\mathcal{H}^2$ construction \cite{boukaram2025}, and shared-memory CPU-based $\mathcal{H}^2$ factorization \cite{boukaram2025linear}.
-Needless to say, the same strategies implemented on GPUs can behave much better than those implemented on CPUs, see the example of $\mathcal{H}^2$ construction \cite{boukaram2025} in Fig. \ref{fig:construction_H2}.
+Efficient parallel implementation of an algorithm (or its local workload of each MPI process) on shared-memory CPU and GPU architectures must take into consideration the irregular data structures in each phase of a rank-structured matrix algorithm.
+For example, the matrix-vector multiplication of an $\mathcal{H}$ matrix involves an $\bigo{n/2^\ell}$ number of fine-grained GEMV operations of non-uniform sizes at each tree level $\ell$.
+As another example, the factorization of a HODLR matrix involves an $\bigo{n/2^\ell}$ number of fine-grained LU decompositions of variable-size diagonal blocks at each level $\ell$.
+Common implementation strategies are to flatten and marshal the tree metadata so that pertinent operations can be batched on GPUs or CPUs, and the CPU-GPU data transfer can be minimized.
+This is particularly true for shared-basis algorithms such as $HSS$ and $\mathcal{H}^2$ where even at higher levels of the tree, operations only involve small-sized blocks.
+These strategies have been leveraged in GPU implementation of BLR factorization~\cite{Claus25,keyes20_haha}, HODLR factorization \cite{chen2022solving}, $\mathcal{H}^2$ multiplication \cite{boukaram19_gpu,keyes20_haha,zampini2022h2opus,yesypenko2025simplified}, sketching-based $\mathcal{H}^2$ construction \cite{boukaram2025}, and shared-memory CPU-based $\mathcal{H}^2$ factorization \cite{boukaram2025linear}.
+Needless to say, the same strategies implemented on GPUs can behave much better than those implemented on CPUs, see the example of $\mathcal{H}^2$ construction \cite{boukaram2025} in \cref{fig:construction_H2}.